DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/frontend/playing-with-webhooks.md

 # Playing with Webhooks

-The GPTR Frontend is powered by Webhooks streaming back from the Backend.
+The repintelai Frontend is powered by Webhooks streaming back from the Backend.
 This allows for real-time updates on the status of your research tasks, as well as the ability to interact with the Backend directly from the Frontend.

 ## Inspecting Webhooks